artuppp/PupilTrackingGPUPublic/README.md

 # Pupil Tracking GPU

 Welcome to the **Pupil Tracking GPU** repository!
 This project is designed to leverage GPU acceleration for efficient and accurate pupil tracking in real-time applications.
 Whether you're working on eye-tracking research, human-computer interaction, or medical diagnostics, this repository provides a robust foundation for your needs.
+> **Disclaimer**: This software is developed by the University of Murcia and is intended solely for academic and research purposes.
+It must not be used for commercial or business applications.

 ## Features